briancaffey/django-step-by-step/vuepress-docs/docs/deploy/overview/README.md

 ## Containers and container orchestration

-To clarify terminology, all of the deployment targets use containers to run the applicaiton.
+To clarify terminology, all of the deployment targets use containers to run the application.
 The main difference in these deployments is the container orchestration tool used.
 The container orchestration tool refers to the tools that keeps track of the containers and their lifecycle and scaling.
-There are four main conatiner orchestration tools:
+There are four main container orchestration tools:

 - docker-compose (used mostly for local development)
 - ECS (proprietary container orchestration tool from AWS, good AWS integration)